preset-io/promptimize/README.md

 <img src="https://user-images.githubusercontent.com/487433/229948453-36cbc2d1-e71f-4e87-9111-ab428bc96f4c.png" width=300/>

-Promptimize is a prompt engineering evaluation and testing toolkit.
+Promptimize is a prompt engineering **evaluation** and **testing** toolkit.

-It accelerates and provides structure around prompt engineering at scale with confidence, brigning some of the ideas behind test-driven developmet (TDD) to engineering prompts.
+It accelerates and provides structure around prompt engineering at scale with confidence, bringing some of the ideas behind test-driven development (TDD) to engineering prompts.

 With promptimize, you can: